albertogasparin/Optiscroll/README.md

 ### scrollIntoView (elem [, duration, delta])

 Scrolls the element into view.
-The alignmet will be automatic, driven by the nearest edge.
-By default, the duration is calculated based on the distance (es: 500px in 700ms, 1000px in 1080ms, 2000px in 1670ms, ...). `delta` is the optional distance in px from the edge.
+The alignment will be automatic driven by the nearest edge.
+By default the duration is calculated based on the distance (eg: 500px in 700ms, 1000px in 1080ms, 2000px in 1670ms, ...). `delta` is the optional distance in px from the edge.
 Per edge distances can be defined.

 | Arguments | Allowed values
 |-----------|----------------